-- Step 3 - Add the oil and vanilla to the egg mixture and whisk until smooth.
+STEP 3: Add the oil and vanilla to the beaten egg.
+Whisk until smooth.

 Banana bread should be stored in an airtight container.
 It will last 3-4 days.
 It can be kept at room temperature, but if you’re in a warmer climate you will want to refrigerate your banana bread.
 In warmer temperatures the bananas will continue to ripen after the banana bread is baked and it can create a fermented flavor.